An algebraic model for free rational G-spectra: Change of algebraic models.

 is right adjoint to the inclusion of the torsion modules:

-We next verify that this adjunction induces a Quillen equivalence between the $\Q W$-cellularized injective model category and the injective model on torsion modules from~\cite[8.6]{gfreeq} with weak equivalences the homology isomorphisms and cofibrations the monomorphisms.
+We next verify that this adjunction induces a Quillen equivalence between the $\Q W$-cellularized injective model category and the injective model structure on torsion modules from~\cite[8.6]{gfreeq} with weak equivalences the homology isomorphisms and cofibrations the monomorphisms.

-First note that the inclusion of the torsion modules into the injective model structure $\modcat{\HBNW}_i$ (before cellularization) is a left Quillen functor since it preserves homology isomorphisms and monomorphisms.
-We show in Section \ref{sec:ASS} that the generating cell $\Q W$ is characterized by its homology, so we see that the $(i, \Gamma)$ adjunction preserves $\Q W$ up to equivalence.
-Hence, by Proposition~\ref{prop.cell}, there is an induced Quillen equivalence between the associated $\Q W$ cellularized model structures.
+First note that the inclusion of the torsion modules into the injective model structure $\modcat{\HBNW}_{inj}$ (before cellularization) is a left Quillen functor since it preserves homology isomorphisms and monomorphisms.
+We show in Corollary \ref{cor:cellisunique} that the generating cell $\Q W$ is characterized by its homology, so we see that the $(i, \Gamma)$ adjunction preserves $\Q W$ up to equivalence.
+Hence, by the Cellularization Principle~\ref{prop.cell}, there is an induced Quillen equivalence between the associated $\Q W$ cellularized model structures.

 The cellular weak equivalences detected by $\Hom (\Q W, \cdot)$ are precisely the homology isomorphisms on torsion modules, so the cellularized model structure on the torsion modules agrees with the original injective model structure.
 Thus, we have direct Quillen equivalences